ecosense-au-dk/karibu-tutorial/README.md

 *Welcoming any data, in any format, in any version, at any time...*

+By *Henrik Bærbak Christensen, Department of Computer Science, University of Aarhus*.

 Karibu is a high quality data collection framework aiming at data integrity, flexibility, and scalability.
 It is developed for environmental data collection from smartphone apps as well as